Life as an International Early Years Teacher

 I am Jess Gosling, an Early Years teacher who has been working internationally in different settings, including international schools, for more than 10 years.
 I have been awarded the status of ‘Fellow’ by the Chartered College of Teaching, in recognition of the work I have been doing in education.

-My most recent international placement was in Taipei, as a Reception teacher in an international school.
-Prior to my move to East Asia, I have taught in both local/state and international schools in England, Egypt, Japan, and Vietnam.
-My roles have varied, beginning as an Assistant Language Teacher (EAL), moving on to a Teaching Assistant and then to qualify as a teacher in 2007.
-My specialism was KS1, but over time my passion has grown in the Early Years sector.
-In 2018 I completed a Masters in Childhood Studies and Early Years, part of which was an action research project investigating pre-verbal children.
+I have taught in both local/state and international schools in England, Egypt, Japan, Taiwan, and Vietnam.
+My roles have varied, beginning as an Assistant Language Teacher (EAL), moving on to a Teaching Assistant, and then to qualify as a teacher in 2007.
+My specialism was KS1, but over time, my passion has grown in the Early Years sector.
+In 2018, I completed a Masters in Childhood Studies and Early Years, part of which was an action research project investigating pre-verbal children.

-I currently teach in Poland, Warsaw, at the British Primary School of Wilanow.
-I teach Reception and lead whole-school CPD.
-I regularly write for publications such as the Times Educational Supplement and School Management Plus.
-I lead training and have produced webinars for The National College and training for conferences such as 21CLHK, both in person and online.
+I regularly write, for publications, my facebook group and via my blog on this site.
+I have developed and led training, creating webinars for The National College and training for conferences such as 21CLHK, both in person and online.
 I am very interested in educational content writing.

 My Why